 We do not accept previously published work or simultaneous submissions.
 Red River Review seeks first rights to publication and anthology rights for a possible Red River Review anthology.
 All other rights revert to the author.
 Any poem republished out of Red River Review should be properly cited.
 Please be aware that your poems are archived in our back issues.
 We cannot take them down on request as then it would not be archives but simply poems left behind.

 Please read the journal before submitting.

-Publisher: Bob McCranie is the Publisher and former Editor of Red River Review and one of the founding members of the Dallas Poets Community.
+Editor & Publisher: Bob McCranie is the Publisher and current Editor of Red River Review, and one of the founding members of the Dallas Poets Community.
 Bob is the former editor of both The Dallas Review and the UT-Dallas student journal, Sojourn.
 In January of 1994 Bob received his Master of Fine Arts in Writing from Vermont College where he studied under Mark Doty and the late Lynda Hull.
 He has published poetry in New Texas 2002 , Bay Windows and the anthology “New Dudes – Gents, Badboys, and Barbarians II” (Windstorm Creative Press) .
 He has previously published work in A&U -America’s AIDS Magazine, RFD, Bay Windows, MindPurge, Nightfire, Contexas, the University of Southwestern Louisiana Chapbook, PIF Magazine, CleanSheets and The James White Review.
 Bob won the 1992 John Z. Bennett Award for Poetry from the University of Southwestern Louisiana and was a finalist in the 2002 Inkwell Press poetry prize.